N3kowarrior/ih8sn-Oneplus7pro/README.md

 6. Enjoy!

 Please ensure that you have adb and USB debugging with root access enabled before proceeding with the installation.
-Feel free to reach out if you have any further questions.